informatixinc/Cal-Notify/README.md

 ### Additional Information
 To see how we followed the USDS Playbook to build our prototype, see details [here](https://github.com/informatixinc/Cal-Notify/blob/master/Playbook.pdf).

-The user manual for CalNotify is located [here.](https://github.com/informatixinc/Cal-Notify/blob/master/Cal%20Notify%20User%20Manual.pdf)
+The user guide for CalNotify is located [here.](https://github.com/informatixinc/Cal-Notify/blob/master/Cal%20Notify%20User%20Manual.pdf)